 Committees

 The Board has established four committees, being the Audit Committee, Remuneration Committee, Nomination Committee and Health, Safety and Environment Committee.
-The Audit Committee is composed of two independent Non-Executive Directors (Chuck Valceschini and Gehrig Schultz) and a Non-Executive Director (Yuliia Kirianova) who is a nominee of Smart Holding (Cyprus) Limited, the indirect majority shareholder of the Company.
-The Remuneration Committee is composed of two independent Non-Executive Directors (Chuck Valceschini and Gehrig Schultz) and a Non-Executive Director (Igor Basai) who is a nominee of Smart Holding (Cyprus) Limited.
-The Nomination Committee is composed of an independent Non-Executive Director (Chuck Valceschini), an Executive Director (Bruce Burrows) and a Non-Executive Director (Igor Basai) who is a nominee of Smart Holding (Cyprus) Limited.
+The Audit Committee is composed of two independent Non-Executive Directors (Chuck Valceschini and Gehrig Schultz) and an Executive Director (Oleksiy Zayets) who is a nominee of Smart Holding (Cyprus) Limited, the indirect majority shareholder of the Company.
+The Remuneration Committee is composed of two independent Non-Executive Directors (Chuck Valceschini and Gehrig Schultz) and a Non-Executive Director (Oleksandr Blyzniuk) who is a nominee of Smart Holding (Cyprus) Limited.
+The Nomination Committee is composed of an independent Non-Executive Director (Chuck Valceschini), an Executive Director (Bruce Burrows) and a Non-Executive Director (Oleksandr Blyzniuk) who is a nominee of Smart Holding (Cyprus) Limited.
 The Health, Safety and Environment Committee is composed of two independent Non-Executive Directors (Chuck Valceschini and Gehrig Schultz) and a Non-Executive Director (Alexey Pertin) who is a nominee of Smart Holding (Cyprus) Limited.
 The QCA Code recommends that the membership of these committees is made up of only independent non-executive directors, but given the size of the Company and the fact that the other three Directors are nominees of Smart Holding (Cyprus) Limited, the Board considers that the composition of these Committees is appropriate in the circumstances.

 The composition of the committees is as follows:-